panostim/ball-game/README.md

 # ball-game

-A ball game application using the p5 JS library.
+A ball bounce application using the p5 JS library inspired by Pinball.

 You can access the app in:
 https://js-ball-game.vercel.app/